Obama warned Trump against hiring Flynn: officials

 Sen. Lindsey Graham, a South Carolina Republican and chair of the Senate Judiciary crime and terrorism subcommittee, has been outspoken about Russia’s interference in the 2016 election and has called for a stronger U.S. response than the sanctions currently levied.

-Graham and top Democrat Sheldon Whitehouse of Rhode Island promised a bipartisan probe, but last week it was revealed that Graham independently invited Rice to testify, without Whitehouse’s sign-on.
+Graham and top Democrat Sheldon Whitehouse of Rhode Island promised a bipartisan probe, but last week it was revealed that Graham independently invited Susan Rice, who was Obama’s national security adviser, to testify, without Whitehouse’s sign-on.
 Rice, a longtime target of Republicans, declined because her attorney said the invitation came late and without bipartisan consent.Report Typo/Error